CoinClubQuincy/XRC-SHARES/README.md

 	constructor(string  memory _name,string  memory _symbol,uint _totalSupply) XRC100(_name,_symbol,_totalSupply){}

 	function GlassOfLemonade()  public  payable  returns(bool){
 	    require(msg.value ==  100000000000000000000,"need more funds");

-		//this call can be used in all functions that recive fees address(this).call{value:  msg.value};  //use this to forward all funds to the receive function return  true;
+	    //this call can be used in all functions that recive fees
+	    //this will forward all funds to the receive() function address(this).call{value:  msg.value};
+	    return  true;
 	}
 }
 ````